mongodb/mongodb-enterprise-kubernetes/README.md

 The Mongodb Enterprise Operator is installed, by default, into the `mongodb` Namespace, but this Namespace is not created automatically.
 To create this Namespace you should execute:

     kubectl create namespace mongodb

 If you plan on using any other Namespace, please make sure you update the yaml files' `metadata.namespace` attribute to point to your preferred Namespace.
 If using `helm` you need to override the `namespace` attribute with `--set namespace=<..>` during helm installation

 ### Installation using yaml files

 #### Create CustomResourceDefinitions

-The `CustomResourceDefinition` (or `crd`) should be installed before installing the operator into your Kubernetes cluster.
+The `CustomResourceDefinition` (or `crds`) should be installed before installing the operator into your Kubernetes cluster.
 To do this, make sure you have logged into your Kubernetes cluster and that you can perform Cluster level operations:

     kubectl apply -f https://raw.githubusercontent.com/mongodb/mongodb-enterprise-kubernetes/master/crds.yaml

-This will create one new `crd` in your cluster, `MongoDB`.
-This new object will be the one used by the operator to perform the MongoDb operations needed to prepare each one of the three different types of MongoDB deployments. `Standalone`, `ReplicaSet` and `ShardedCluster`
+This will create a new `crd` in your cluster, `MongoDB`.
+This new object will be the one used by the operator to perform the MongoDb operations needed to prepare each one of the different MongoDb types of deployments.

 #### Operator Installation